stevecj/client_for_poslynx/README.md

 ## Overview

-The client_for_poslynx gem provides network adapters that can be used to send requests to a POSLynx unit and receive the responses to those requests.
+The `client_for_poslynx` gem provides network adapters that can be used to send requests to a POSLynx unit and receive the responses to those requests.
 The gem also includes data models with XML serialization/deserialization that are used by those network adapters or may be used as part of a different network adapter if you prefer to build your own.

 The first network adapter provided is in the form of a protocol for EventMachine.
 EventMachine is a gem for implementing event-driven communication clients and servers.
-Essentially, being event-driven means that requests are sent asynchronously, and the application receives a call-back when the server responds (or the connection is lost, etc.)
+Essentially, being event-driven means that requests are sent and responses are received asynchronously.
+The application receives a call-back when the server responds or the connection is lost, etc.

 The second network adapter this gem provides is a "structured" (as opposed to event-driven) API.
 This is primarily provided as a convenience for use in situations where the event-driven API is inconvenient, such as when experimenting with the gem from an irb command line session.

+In addition to the network client libraries, this gem includes a script that acts as a fake POSLynx + PIN Pad.
+This is useful when you are working without access to an actual POSLynx and PIN Pad, and want to test your client code and try out workflows.
+This script will probably be extracted into a separate gem soon.

 ## Usage